zyanoa/visium_CRC/README.md

 | `07_external_validation/`  | External cohort validation analyses                                          |
 | `signatures/`              | Curated gene signatures used by selected validation scripts                  |

+## Data availability

+Raw data are not directly provided at the moment.
+Processed data will be made available in appropriate public data repositories after publication.
+Public datasets used for reference integration and external validation are described in the manuscript.

-## Notes
+## Code availability

+This repository provides the custom scripts used for the reported analyses.
 The scripts are organized by analysis workflow rather than by figure panel.
 Local file paths should be adjusted in the project configuration file before running the analyses.

-This repository is intended to accompany the manuscript and provide the custom code used for the reported analyses.